alishafique3/ML_and_DL_Made_Easy/Deep_Learning/PyTorch Training Optimizations using Memory Analysis/Readme.md

 ![1_baseline_u](https://github.com/alishafique3/ML_and_DL_Made_Easy/assets/17300597/3c871ec6-9aac-45c3-a306-7e43f5f65fe7)
 ![1_baseline_memory_u](https://github.com/alishafique3/ML_and_DL_Made_Easy/assets/17300597/3e1a7661-e364-4987-8b4a-1953b3081aa1)
 As we can see, the step time is 117 msec with the GPU utilization is 73.28%.
 The average memory used in each training step can be found in the "Memory View" window.
 The base model uses almost 2.5GB in each training step.
+Some important terminologies regarding PyTorch GPU summary are explained below:

 GPU Utilization/ GPU busy time: It is the time during “all steps time” when there is at least one GPU kernel running on this GPU.
 The higher, the better.
 However, It can’t tell how many SMs(Stream Multiprocessors) are in use.
 For example, a kernel with a single thread running continuously will get 100% GPU utilization.